 Undergrads are hired as Associate, MBAs are hired as Consultant

 We hope you found this MBB overview helpful!
 Please add your own insights and feedback below.
 Hearing from our reader base is the best part of our job!
 Have more specific questions?
-Reach out to us today, or book a Power Half Hour here for interview prep or resume prep!
+Reach out or work with us on interview prep or resume prep!